-It may only be September, but if you’re anything like us, you’ve already adorned your front lawn with pumpkins and cobwebs for the Halloween season!
-Speaking of Halloween, one of the scariest things to ever enter our home is already lurking about – gum disease.
-After a long summer of licking popsicles and roasting s’ mores, all those nights we stayed out late and forgot to floss are coming back to haunt us.
+It’s already October, and if you’re anything like us, you’ve already adorned your front lawn with pumpkins and cobwebs for the Halloween season!
+Speaking of Halloween, one of the scariest things to ever enter our home is already lurking about – gum disease and gingivitis.

 It can happen at any point, but after a long summer of sweet ice cream and roasting s’mores, parents may feel a bit worried about their child’s dental health.
 Those nights the kids stay up and forget to floss sure come back to haunt us all.
 The season won’t matter.
 Maybe it’s just some great cold lemonade during Spring or pumpkin spice lattes during Fall, but there’s always some sugary food or drink that keeps us up at night and helps bacteria grow in your kids’ mouths.

 Unfortunately, the odds are stacked against us.
 According to the Center for Disease Control and Prevention (CDC), gingivitis, the mildest form of gum disease, is so prevalent that approximately half of all Americans have it.
 Still, that’s a statistic we don’t like here, and just because gum disease is highly prevalent, your kid shouldn’t have to deal with it on their own.

 Gingivitis is entirely preventable with proper brushing and flossing.
 Seeing as we’re heading into the season of pumpkin spice and candy corn, it’s the perfect time to face your fears about gum disease before it’s too late.
 The best pediatric dentist Aurora parents have available can help explain how gum disease works.
 How to get rid of gingivitis?
 Let’s see.

 Does My Child Have Gum Disease and Gingivitis?